 - Image : What the product looks like

 - Brand and Name

-- Size : This is in pounds (lbs) of protein
+- Size : How many pounds (lbs) of protein per container

 - Flavor : Note that “many” means that there are several flavors, you can definitely find one you’ll like

 - Protein Per Serving : How much protein in a scoop of powder